-Asian stocks plunge after bloodbath on Wall Street
+Global stocks plunge after Wall Street bloodbath

 The worries arrived at a time when the Dow and many other major stock indexes were trading near record highs.
 That had led some experts to warn that markets were overdue for a correction.

 The sell-off in Japanese stocks was exacerbated Tuesday as investors flocked to the yen, which is often viewed as a safe haven during periods of market panic, said Jingyi Pan, a strategist at stockbroker IG Group.

 A stronger yen is bad news for profits at big Japanese exporters.

 The Nikkei has been one of Asia's strongest performing indexes lately, but its plunge this week has now erased all of its gains for the year so far.

--- Daniel Shane contributed to this report.
+-- Charles Riley and Daniel Shane contributed to this report.